Brent-W-Anderson/ESSENCE/README.md

 ### - setup backend to handle serving the .gz compressed files.

-### - cleanup build terminal warnings (non-critical).

-### - add ammojs3 back as a dependency, but use vite to copy the .wasm & .js from node_modules into dist/assets/js.

 ### - AxisArrows + coordinates should be larger if they're further from the camera (zooming in-or-out should also decrease/increase font-size).

 ### - allow AxisArrows to drag objects around the scene.